mynah22/Homelab-Guides/pfsenseBasic.md

     7. type 'y', then ENTER to confirm assignments ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs33.jpg))
     8. PFSense will take a little while to apply the interface settings.
 You will then return to the console main menu
 - ## Change LAN IP Configuration
-    - At the PFSense console main menu, '2' and ENTER to assign IP address on the LAN interface ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs35.jpg))
+    - At the PFSense console main menu, '2' and ENTER ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs35.jpg))
+    - if asked if you want to use DHCP to pick the LAN IP, type 'n', then press ENTER
       - There are a few IP ranges that are reserved for 'private' networks (inside at NAT router, not internet-facing IPs):
         - 192.168.0.0/16
         - 172.16.0.0/12
         - 10.0.0.0/8

     - '2' for LAN, ENTER ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs36.jpg))
     - type the ip address ***you want PFSense to have***. ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs38.jpg)). **Write this IP down - you will need it to connect to the PFSense webconfigurator**.
 ENTER
     - enter the bitwise subnet mask - 24 in our case ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs29.jpg)).
 ENTER
     - We are configuring a LAN - ENTER for no upstream gateway ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs40.jpg))
+    - if asked if you want to use DHC6P to pick the LAN IPv6 address, type 'n', then press ENTER
     - ENTER for no ipv6 address ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs41.jpg))
     - type 'y' if you wish to enable DHCP on the LAN interface ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs42.jpg)).
 ENTER
     - The PFSense DHCP server we just enabled will assign IPs in a fixed range (must be within subnet scope).
 Enter the beginning of that range,  ENTER ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs43.jpg))